 Apart from sunlight, your soil’s quality also plays a significant role in keeping healthy veggies.
 It is commonly safe to maintain the ground soft and moist with proper drainage.
 Mulching is an excellent way to keep your top layer saturated.
 Also, bear in mind the depth seeds need to be planted into the soil and distance from each other before getting your hands dirty.

 Watering the Right Way

+This is true especially if you want to Grow Weed or Medical Marijuana.
 Water is essential to plants as sunlight and soil quality.
 While it is easy to provide daily showers, it is also easy to overdo it.
 Ideally, 2 to 3 times of enough watering will make your vegetables happy.
 Keep your soil moist about 2 to 3 inches thick.